Fahan School

 Fahan School is a member of the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), and the Association of Independent Schools' of Tasmania (AIST).

 Campus

 Fahan School is located on a single campus with grounds overlooking the River Derwent, in the suburb of Sandy Bay.

 Co-curriculum

-The Fahan School has a number of sister schools around the world, Fintona (Australia), Joggakan (Tokyo) and St Mary's (South Africa).
-The school works closely with The Hutchins School in Sandy Bay, Tasmania - with senior students able to study across both campuses.
+The Fahan School has a number of sister schools around the world, Fintona (Australia), Aoyamagakuin Yokohama Eiwa (Japan), Joggakan (Tokyo) and St Mary's (South Africa).
+The school works closely with The Hutchins School in Sandy Bay, Tasmania – with senior students able to study across both campuses.

 Sport

 The Fahan School is a member of the Sports Association of Tasmanian Independent Schools (SATIS).
 Each year Fahan fields teams in a variety of sports.
 Students may compete for their House and School in sports such as: athletics, badminton, basketball, cross country, equestrian, hockey, netball, rowing, sailing, soccer, softball, tennis, and water polo.